shchauh/dapr-workshop/README.md

 * An introduction to dapr and how it enables developers to build resilient, stateful and stateless microservices applications
 * Build microservices application with dapr

 > We will run all samples in self hosted mode.
-No kubernetes installation is needed as part of this workshop, but can be considered for next steps section
+No kubernetes installation is needed as part of this workshop, but can be considered as stretch goal

 #### This workshop is not:
 * A Kubernetes workshop